Category Archives: Fiona Watt

 Link Between Hair Cells and Fat Cells may Lead to Fat Dissolving Cream

-Hair loss researchers have in recent years published a few studies related to the link between fat cells and hair cells.
-In the latest findings, a new research paper by Dr. Fiona Watt, Dr. Rodney Sinclair and others concluded that epidermal Wnt/β-catenin is a critical initiator of a signaling cascade.
-This induces adipogenesis, and:
+In the latest findings, a new research paper (co-authored by Dr. Fiona Watt of King’s College and Dr. Rodney Sinclair of University of Melbourne) concludes that epidermal Wnt/β-catenin is a critical initiator of a signaling cascade.
+This in turn induces adipogenesis.
+The paper’s main conclusion:

 Fat Dissolving Cream